Blockchain and IoT: a Match Made in Heaven?

 From pharmaceuticals to supply chain management - It’s all about blockchain

 The applications of blockchain are almost endless.
 Many already in use, some being tested, and others still yet to be discovered – and they go beyond digital currencies and money transfers.
-Let’s explore just a few of the IoT blockchain-based apps that are currently out there in the market.
+Today, even Hollywood is adopting blockchain.
+Let’s explore just a few of the blockchain-based apps that are currently out there, but taking the IoT sphere as a reference.

 Golden State Foods is a good example of a Blockchain of Things project in supply chain management.
 The company specializes in the manufacture and distribution of food and has collaborated with IBM with the aim of optimizing its supply chain using blockchain, particularly in improving the reliability and traceability of the network.
 IoT sensors are also able to provide valuable information about shipment statuses.